Simple Ginger Scallion Sauce Recipe

 Gather your ingredients and follow these simple steps.

-Place the chopped scallions and grated ginger in a small bowl.
+Step 1: Place chopped scallions and grated ginger in a small bowl.

-Heat the olive oil and chicken broth in a small saucepan to a light simmer.
+Step 2: Heat the olive oil and chicken broth in a small saucepan until it reaches a light simmer, then immediately remove from heat.

-Stir the amino acids and honey into the saucepan.
+Step 3: Stir the liquid aminos and honey into the saucepan.

-Stir together well and serve as a dipping sauce or drizzled over your dish.
+Step 4: Pour the heated mixture over the scallions and ginger, stir well to combine, and serve as a dipping sauce or drizzled over a dish.

 Recipe FAQs